A Brief history

 The 1992 Los Angeles riot was the second deadliest in US history, second only to the 1863 New York City anti-draft riot.
 Few burned out buildings were replaced, and a large shift in population has occurred, with many African-Americans moving out and Hispanic-Americans moving in.
 Although distrust and tensions with the police remain, that tension is far less than it was, and tensions between ethnic communities has also eased somewhat.

 Numerous movies, books, and popular songs have featured aspects of the 1992 riot, so many that we cannot list them all here.
 Skeptics have alleged that the subsequent federal trial of the police officers resulted from a government effort to ease racial tensions and even that O.J.
 Simpson was found not guilty just to prevent new riots.
-Did the riot hurt or help the African-American community?
+Question for students (and subscribers): Did the riot hurt or help the African-American community?
 Was the rioting, looting, murder and arson justified?
 Did the media instigate the violence?
 Was the temporary ban on firearm and ammunition sales a safety measure or did it leave helpless citizens unable to defend themselves?
-Tell us what you think.
+Tell us what you think in the comments section below this article.

 Your readership is much appreciated!